Mona Hammond: Career

 In 1994, she was cast as Blossom Jackson in the BBC soap opera EastEnders.
 She remained in the role until 1997.
 This was Hammond's second character in the soap, having previously played the minor part of Michelle Fowler's midwife in 1986.
 She was also an occasional actress in the BBC radio soap opera The Archers, playing Mabel Thompson, the mother of Alan Franks' (John Telfer) deceased wife.

 Hammond played many roles in television sitcoms, including Susu in Desmond's (1990–94) and its spin-off Porkpie (1995–96); Us Girls (1992–93), in which she played Grandma Pinnock; Chef!
 (1996), and Grandma Sylvie Headly in The Crouches (2003–05).

 In 1999, Hammond played the role of Nan in the children's TV series Pig-Heart Boy, based on a novel by Malorie Blackman.
 Hammond's other television credits included Making Out (1989); Trial & Retribution (1998) as Bibi Harrow: Sunburn (1999); Storm Damage (2000); The Bill (2001); Babyfather (2001); White Teeth (2002); A Touch of Frost (2003); Holby City (2001; 2005; 2011); Doctors (2006) and Death in Paradise (2011).
 She also appeared in the Doctor Who episode "Rise of the Cybermen" as Mickey Smith's blind grandmother Rita-Anne in 2006.
 Her film credits included Fords on Water (1983), Manderlay (2005) and Kinky Boots (2006).
 Hammond appeared in the 2008 movie 10,000 BC, directed by Roland Emmerich.

 For a brief stint in October 2010, she reprised her role as Blossom Jackson in EastEnders: appearing in connection with screen great-grandson Billie Jackson's funeral, she returned with her on-screen grandson Alan Jackson.

 Awards

 Hammond was appointed an Officer of the Order of the British Empire (OBE) in the 2005 Birthday Honours, for services to drama.
 In 2006, Hammond was presented with the Edric Connor Inspiration Award, the Screen Nation Film and Television Awards' highest UK honour.
 In 2018 she was awarded the Women of the World Lifetime Achievement Award for her long and distinguished theatre career and for championing Black British actors with the Talawa Theatre Company.

-Personal life
+Personal life and death

-She was married to Michael Sanders from 1965 to 1971 when the couple were divorced.
-They had a son, Michael.
-She married again in 1973 to John Pedler, they divorced 1987.
-In her later years, Hammond moved to Brinsworth House, a retirement home for entertainers.
+Hammond was married to Michael Sanders from 1965 to 1971 when the couple were divorced.
+They had a son, Matthew.
+She married again in 1973 to John Pedler, they divorced in 1987.
+In her later years, Hammond moved to Brinsworth House, a retirement home for entertainers in Twickenham.
 In 2018, she welcomed Meghan, Duchess of Sussex, on a royal visit to the home.